-A conversation with Coline Burland, co-founder and Head of Product Development of Omie, about radical transparency, transition for the farmers, consumers as part of the transition, quality products, fair prices and much more.
+A conversation with Coline Burland, co-founder and Head of Product Development & Sales of Omie, about radical transparency, transition for the farmers, consumers as part of the transition, quality products, fair prices and much more.

 LISTEN TO THE CONVERSATION ON: